menu

 Demographics

 The people who call Nauvoo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nauvoo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nauvoo include German, English, Irish, Italian, and French.
+Important ancestries of people in Nauvoo include German, English, Irish, Italian, and Scottish.

 Notable & Unique Neighborhood Characteristics